 Instead of “The Boy Next Door,” watch 2004’s “The Girl Next Door,” starring Elisha Cuthbert, Emile Hirsch, and Timothy Olyphant, about a redeemed porn star.
 Granted, that had some softcore too, but it was ultimately a strangely innocent, touching, haunting (and hilarious) film.
 Compared to “The Girl Next Door,” “The Boy Next Door” was a good indicator of how far Hollywood quality slid down in 10 short years.

 Starring: Jennifer Lopez, Ryan Guzman, Ian Nelson, John Corbett, Kristin Chenoweth, Lexi Atkins, Hill Harper, Jack Wallace, Adam Hicks

-Running time: 1 hour, 30 minutes
+Running Time: 1 hour, 31 minutes

 Rating: 0.5 star out of 5